cysouw/diathesis/text/c08_infinitive.md

 - Er kann den Dialekt dieser Gegend.
 :::

 Possession of a noun can be indicated by using the verb *haben* in German, though the possessed nouns typically need a determiner [@next a].
 With mental states like *Schmerzen* 'pain' or *Geduld* 'patience' it is possible to use the same *haben* construction with bare nouns [@next b].
 In a metaphorical sense such mental states can be considered a kind of possession.
 Compare that to the two different constructions using *haben* with an infinitive.
 The *Ortspertinenzinversiv* [@next c], see [@sec:infinitive-haben], still includes a sense of possession.
 The subject of this construction (here *Er* 'he') is necesserily the possessor of the object in the prepositional phrase (here *Nase* 'nose').
-The second infinitive construction obligatory needs an adverbial like *leicht* (see [@sec:infinitive-haben-adverbial]).
-This construction has no relation to possession at all.
+In contrast, the *Exemptiv* [@next d], see [@sec:infinitive-haben-adverbial] has no relation to possession at all.

 ::: ex
 - Ich habe eine Tasse.